Supply chain planning: What is it and how it's used?

 Disruptions to the global supply chain are not going away anytime soon.
 Businesses hoping to wait it out while maintaining their status quo could be disappointed, as they discover that their current demand forecasting, sales, or operational planning models are not sufficient to meet the present demand.
 Continuing to rely on outdated modeling tools, software, or solutions will leave employees frustrated and customers searching for other resources to help them get what they need.

 The ongoing rigors of supply chain planning and management may seem intimidating, but they can be mitigated.
-By adopting the tenets of integrated business planning and relying on data instead of predictions, businesses can help make their operations and supply chain more agile and resilient.
+By adopting the tenets of modern supply chain planning systems and relying on data instead of predictions, businesses can help make their operations and supply chain more agile and resilient.

 Fortunately, you don’t have to do it alone – integrated business planning solutions can support your supply chain of the future.